Hello! I'm Jude. I grew up in the rural wilds of Hawaii where by day we built our homestead and by night we played computer games on generator power.

 They gave me an award!
 It was very nice of them.
 I was the Distinguished Graduate for Service for the college of Engineering and Applied Science in 2009.
 Following graduation, I went on to join Fog Creek Software as a Member of Technical Staff and commenced my personal odyssey in software development.

 Fog Creek in its early days was known for its blog-- Joel On Software.
 As a small bootstrapped software company in NYC, it went on to create Stack Overflow (in partnership with Jeff Atwood), Trello, and Glitch.
-I began as an Intern in 2008 and rose to CTO, and saw the company through many grand adventures.
-At the end of 2018, Fog Creek came to a close; Fog Creek is now Glitch Inc., a startup oriented around its new product and putting down the grand experiment that was Fog Creek Software.
+I began as an Intern in 2008 and rose to CTO in 2015, seeing the company through many grand adventures.
+At the end of 2018, Fog Creek came to a close; Fog Creek is became Glitch Inc. (acquired by Fastly in 2022), a startup oriented around its new product and putting down the grand experiment that was Fog Creek Software.
 I suppose that makes me Fog Creek's Alumni CTO.

-Having laid the foundations of HASH's product and team, I continue on as an advisor to HASH in support of their mission to bring general purpose simulation as decision support to humans worldwide.
+After having laid the foundations of HASH's products and team, I continued on as the leader of HASH's simulation products and open source simulation initiatives.
+Through these, I support HASH in their mission to bring general purpose simulation and decision support to humans worldwide.

 I spent most of 2018 as the Lead Frontend Engineer for Glitch.com, initially working alone and eventually scaling the team to 8 people.